 He testified that Form 1514 sets out blanks next to the factors which maintenance technicians must consider (A80-83).
 He said that technicians are required to attend a 40 hour course on how to fill out those blanks.
 He stated that the course deals with the terms used in the rules (A. 87).
-Indeed, rule 10D-42.025, on the requirements for one to be certified as a "technician," 1 specifically mandates the course discussed by Fries:
+Indeed, rule 10D-42.025, on the requirements for one to be certified as a "technician," specifically mandates the course discussed by Fries:

-10D-42.025 Technician.
-Permit Chemical Test Breath of Intoxication Course.
-The permit shall be issued to persons 18 of age or older otherwise qualified under provisions of these rules upon written application by an individual who has successfully completed the course of instruction prescribed by the State Department of Education through county school districts and state community colleges, as approved Said technician course Department. shall provide for no less than 40 hours of instruction covering such subject matter as the history of alcohol, its effect upon the human body, alcohol tolerance (scientific laws affecting chemical test \mathbf{and} the specific measurement procedures determination of alcohol in the body by testing breath using approved instruments, the course shall also include instruction in the preventive of the maintenance chemical instruments or devices) as well as case preparation and course work incidental to enforcement of the provisions of the law, and a knowledge of the previsions of the Implied Consent Law.
-Applicants permits for requiring instruments having a significantly different method of theory shall complete an additional eight hour course providing the theory of operation and method of each instrument.
+10D-42.025 Permit Technician.
+Chemical Test ofBreath The permit shall Intoxication Course. be issued to persons 18 of age or older otherwise qualified under provisions of these rules upon written application by an individual who has successfully completed the course of instruction prescribed by the State Department of Education through county school districts and state community colleges, as approved by Said technician Department. course shall provide for no less than 40 hours of instruction covering such subject matter as the history of alcohol, its effect upon the human body, alcohol tolerance (scientific laws affecting chemical test and the specific measurement procedures determination of alcohol in the body by breath testing using approved instruments, the course shall also include instruction in the preventive maintenance of the chemical instruments or devices) as well as case preparation and course work incidental to enforcement of the provisions of the law, and a knowledge of the previsions of the Implied Consent Law.
+Applicants requiring permits for instruments having a significantly different method of theory shall complete an additional eight hour course providing the theory of operation and method of each instrument.